Cielquan/RUlaub/ROADMAP.md

 # Roadmap

-- FE | check load of all/currYear data on switch flip

 - BE | on missing db: migration only happens on secound start and data load on third

 - BE | Impl SchoolHoli link